 Symptoms and treatment of hepatitis B

-What is hepatitis B?It is an infection caused by a virus attacking the liver and causing very serious illness.
-Since the infection to onset of symptoms the patient may take between 6 weeks to 6 month.
+What is hepatitis B?It is an infection caused by a virus attacking the liver and causing a very serious disease.
+From infection to onset of symptoms, the patient may take from 6 weeks to 6 months.

-Some people who become infected with the virus have no symptoms.
-If symptoms are already there, it can be:
+Some people who have been infected with the virus do not have any symptoms.
+If the symptoms are already present, they can be:

-fever, nausea, fatigue, bloated stomach pain, jaundice (yellow skin and eyes), dark urine, and rash.
+- fever, nausea, fatigue, longitudinal abdomen, pain, jaundice (yellow skin and eyes), dark colour of urine and rash.

-Some do not feel bad, but their blood is still infected with the virus.
+Some people do not feel bad, but their blood is still infected with the virus.

 Caution!
-In some people, hepatitis B develops a very serious condition and can lead to liver failure or problems with the long-term organ.
+In some people, hepatitis B develops to a very serious condition and this can lead to liver failure or prolonged liver problems.

 What is chronic hepatitis B?